ktostam/PyHaier/README.md

 Very simple library to manipulate the basic parameters of the Haier heat pump.

+## Donation
-If you like My work and want to support me you can:
+If you like My work and want to support me, you can:

 [<img width="150px" src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png">](https://www.buymeacoffee.com/jacekbrzozZ)